$90M worth of liquid meth found in semi-truck fuel tank in Harnett Co.

 The two suspects were placed in the Harnett County Detention Center under a $3 million bond.

-An immigration detainer has been issued for Pineda and ICE is looking into the immigration status of Arreola at time of release.
+An immigration detainer has been issued for Pineda and ICE is looking into the immigration status of Arreola.